archiveium/archiveium/README.md

 - [ ] Save size of message in `emails` table in database
 - [ ] User's account change password functionality (when logged in)
 - [ ] Enforce quota on accounts
-- [ ] Meta data for different views
+- [ ] Meta data for different viewsi
 - [ ] Check for credentials validity before (re)enabling sync
 - [ ] User's account deletion option (use Jetstream's password confirmation)
 - [ ] Do not pause mailbox sync on first auth failure.
 Attempt 3 times before triggering email